Cornwall has so many dog friendly restaurants and cafes to chose from. Here’s our pick of dog-friendly restaurants in Cornwall to have on your radar.

 A laidback beachside hangout that welcomes dogs with open arms.
 Tuck into simply cooked, tasty dishes, with a view of Watergate Bay’s two-mile stretch – the perfect spot for a sundowner, whilst watching the surf.

 Experience a relaxed seaside dog-friendly restaurant, with an internationally renowned food offering.
-The harbourside eatery established a reputation for imaginative, locally caught seafood and shellfish, offering luxury dining, not only for guests, but for their dogs too – welcome to dine with their owners in the conservatory and the roof-top terrace.
+The harbourside eatery established a reputation for imaginative, locally caught seafood and shellfish, offering luxury dining, not only for guests, but for their dogs too – welcome to dine with their owners in the roof-top terrace (weather dependant - Summer only).

 Dine with your hound at this quintessentially Cornish country pub serving modern British classics.
 Home to a cosy log fire and beautiful secluded gardens, dishes are made from locally sourced seasonal produce, delivered to the door on a daily basis.
 Enjoy quality plates of Cornish fare, washed down with local ales from St Austell Brewery, in a relaxed atmosphere, with heritage features showcasing a rich history - the original building dating back to 1460.
 The pub welcomes dogs with open arms in the bar area and gardens.